majakovsky/majakovsky/README.md

 ### Hi there 👋
 ℹ️ My name is Dmitry.
-I am a front-end developer from Russia, Moscow.
-I am primarily a developer, but I also have a strong interest in other languages ​​(hello python, 1c) and finance (dreaming of a project that changes the perception of ideal applications).
+I am from Russia, Moscow.

 🎓 Currently studying at a [Financial University under the Government of the Russian Federation](https://en.fa.ru/) at the faculty of applied Informatics